dotnet/docs/docs/core/compatibility/aspnet-core/6.0/microsoft-aspnetcore-http-features-package-split.md

 Microsoft.Extensions.Features 6.0 ships in both the ASP.NET shared framework and as a NuGet package.
 It targets .NET 4.6.1, .NET Standard 2.0, and .NET 6.0.

-The following types have been moved to the new assembly (Microsoft.Extensions.Features).
-The namespace hasn't changed (`Microsoft.AspNetCore.Http.Features`), and type forwards have been added for compatibility.
+The following types have been moved to the new assembly Microsoft.Extensions.Features assembly:

 - <xref:Microsoft.AspNetCore.Http.Features.IFeatureCollection>
 - <xref:Microsoft.AspNetCore.Http.Features.FeatureCollection>
 - <xref:Microsoft.AspNetCore.Http.Features.FeatureReference%601>
 - <xref:Microsoft.AspNetCore.Http.Features.FeatureReferences%601>

+These types are still in the `Microsoft.AspNetCore.Http.Features` namespace, and type forwards have been added for compatibility.

 ## Reason for change

+This change was introduced for two reasons:

-This change allows the core types to be shared more broadly across components.
-It also allows the remaining Http-specific components in Microsoft.AspNetCore.Http.Features to take advantage of new runtime and language features.
+- Allows the core types to be shared more broadly across components.
+- Allows the remaining Http-specific components in Microsoft.AspNetCore.Http.Features to take advantage of new runtime and language features.

 ## Recommended action